IM employees completed Enneagram training

 Voya IM differentiates itself from other asset management organizations through its focus on tuition reimbursement, manager development, robust succession planning and performance management programs focused on both “what” employees accomplish and “how” they accomplish it.
 In addition, two new key initiatives emphasize our continual investment in our greatest asset – our people.

-Launched two years ago, the Enneagram personality assessment helps IM to better understand team dynamics.
+Launched three years ago, the Enneagram personality assessment helps IM to better understand team dynamics.
 Individuals within a team are assessed via an online inventory and gain an understanding of motivations, core values and blind spots of nine different personality types.
-With this data, teams better understand the different styles of their teammates and themselves.
+With this data, teams better understand the different styles of their teammates and themselves, and can apply this knowledge to the creation of an inclusive environment where we embrace and leverage the diversity you see and diversity of thought.

 They learn how to do the following: